-Concerning socialisation, every puppy and dog from the age of 4 weeks must have contact with humans for at least 15 minutes every day, in addition to the usual contacts for feeding and care.
+Concerning socialisation, every puppy from the age of 4 weeks must have contact with humans for at least 15 minutes every day, in addition to the usual contacts for feeding and care.

-Dogs must be checked at least once per day and the breeder must have assigned a veterinarian who must check the dogs at least two times a year.
+Dogs must be checked at least once per day and the breeder must have assigned a veterinarian who must check the dogs at least four times a year.

 In addition to the initial inspection, inspections are conducted regularly by the Danish Veterinary and Food Administration.
-The results of these inspections are published on Danish Veterinary and Food Administration's website so anyone can check that the business is compliant.

 The authorisation does not include a maximum validity date, but expansion or major refurbishment can only take place after approval by the Danish Veterinary and Food Administration.
 An authorisation can be withdrawn under certain circumstances.

-It is mandatory for the breeder and staff that have daily responsibility for the puppies and dogs to have the right knowledge on a range of subjects, including legislation, behaviour and welfare, care and transport, hygiene, nutrition, disease and stress.
-This can be achieved by an education that is approved by the Danish Veterinary and Food Administration or having previous experience that meets certain requirements.
+It is mandatory for the breeder and staff to have the right knowledge on a range of subjects, including legislation, behaviour and welfare, care and transport, hygiene, nutrition, disease and stress.
 It is also a requirement that written guidelines on the care of dogs shall be given to a purchaser of a dog.